aiqm/torchani/README.md

 pip install sphinx sphinx-gallery pillow matplotlib sphinx_rtd_theme
 ```

+To manually run unit tests, do `python setup.py nosetests`

 # Note to TorchANI developers

 Never commit to the master branch directly.
 If you need to change something, create a new branch, submit a PR on GitHub.